zPodFactory/zpodfactory.github.io/docs/guide/install/index.md

 Also from a networking perspective, in addition to the minimum requirements above, you will need to have a few things in place:

-- if you plan to connect zPodFactory to multiple `endpoints` (an endpoint is a concept that depicts where you deploy a nested environment(zPod), and consists of a vcsa/nsx pair, and mainly a supernet for zPods)
+- if you plan to connect zPodFactory to multiple `endpoints` (an endpoint is a concept that depicts where you deploy a nested environment(zPod), and consists of a vcsa/nsx pair, and mainly a network supernet for zPods)

 !!! info
     Please refer to the below [Network Section](./index.md#network-setup) that explains `endpoints` connectivity/requirements: